instadeepai/catx/docs/bandits.md

 In the online shopping example, the contextual information could be the location and age of the customer.

-Solving a contextual bandits problem often involves learning a condtional probabilities over the actions conditioned by the context.
+Solving a contextual bandits' problem often involves learning conditional probabilities over the actions conditioned by the context.

-## What is contextual bandits with continuous actions?
+## What are contextual bandits with continuous actions?
 From an application perspective, contextual bandits with continuous actions are the more general case of contextual bandits where the actions are defined over a continuous space.

-Also following on the slot machine example, now instead of having 4 machines, i.e., actions, to chose from, there is only one slot machine with an action selection knob that can be rotated between 0 and 180 degree.
+Also following the slot machine example, now instead of having 4 machines, i.e., actions, to choose from, there is only one slot machine with an action selection knob that can be rotated anywhere between 0 and 180 degrees.
 The winning probability over the continuous action space is also conditioned by the temperature and humidity context.

 ![contextual_bandits_cont_act](img/contextual_bandits_cont_act.png)

-In the online shopping example, the action range is now defined over a continuous margin value between 2% and 8%.
+In the online shopping store example, the action range is now defined over a continuous margin value between 2% and 8%.
-The continuous action space give more freedom to the pricing algorithm to finetune the margin to minimize the regret of missing profit opportunities.
+The continuous action space gives more freedom to the pricing algorithm to finetune the margin to **minimize the regret** of missing profit opportunities or driving customers away.

 ## CATX and the online shopping example:
 Below is a visual example of using CATX to learn the best margin to apply in the online shopping example.